noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 [Why, you ask...
 Isn’t that normal?]

-[...Eh? ...
-There are some differences... between men... but a man would usually... marry around “4 or 5 women” though?]
+[...Eh? ...There are some differences... between men... but a man would usually... marry around “4 or 5 women” though?]

 [...Huh?]